-Participation in ALL extra-curricular activities and sports:
+D. Participation in extra-curricular activities and sports

-A student will not be permitted to participate or attend any extra curricular activities or sports event on that day when he/she is tardy and does not arrive to school prior to the end of 1st period.
-The only exceptions will be the following: a religious holiday, a doctor or dentist appointment, and driver's test or eye examination for a driver's test.
+A student will not be permitted to participate or attend any extra curricular activities or sports event on that day when he/she is tardy or absent from school.
+A student is also excluded from participating in any extra-curricular activities if failing one or more major subject at any given time.

+The only exceptions will be the following: a religious holiday, a doctor or dentist appointment,.
 Upon arrival to school, the late student must present either an excuse from the doctor or dentist or, in the case of the driver's examination or eye test, a note from the examining officer.
 The note must state the time the student left the office or testing center.
 Students are encouraged to make personal appointments on their own time and not on school time.